stefanGT44/GameEffects/README.md

 Various graphics effects in a simple game.

 ## Overview
-A 2D game for showcasing some simple graphics effects and techniques, developed from scratch, with very basic gameplay.
+A 2D game showcasing some simple graphics effects and techniques, developed from scratch, with very basic gameplay.

 #### Some of the used techniques:
 * Particle effects